 Check out this fun video of one of our bike rides in the park:

-Hopping on the bikes made it easy to stop by the beach for a quick swim, head down to Jake’s Landing to rent some kayaks or just tour the area.
+Hopping on the bikes made it easy to stop by the beach for a quick swim, head down to Jake’s Landing to rent some kayaks, or just tour the area.
 And there were plenty of places to lock up our bikes at each location as well!

 Being on the water is always a peaceful experience, but at Kejimjukik the stillness and quiet of the river is undeniably soothing.
 We could have easily fallen asleep had we let ourselves stop paddling for long enough.
 This is a great option for beginner kayakers since it is so calm and easy to navigate!

-But, it was also fun getting to see the plants and wildlife of the area from a different perspective – one that would have been well-known to the original inhabitants of the area.
+It was also fun getting to see the plants and wildlife of the area from a different perspective – one that would have been well-known to the original inhabitants of the area.

-Dark, quiet, lonely and peaceful.
+Dark, quiet, lonely, and peaceful.
 Exploring Kejimkujik at night is a can’t-miss experience.
 Nova Scotia’s only Dark Sky Preserve offers amazing, unhindered views of the night sky!

 About 10-15 minutes from our camp site at Jeremy’s Bay Campground was the Sky Circle – an opening in the forest with a circular sitting area to enjoy the dark sky above you.
 Traditional lights aren’t allowed in this area – only red lights that won’t obscure the views for others.
 And if you ask at the visitor center, you can even get a dark sky kit to use during your stay!

 Although this designated place is great, there are also dozens of other options throughout the park.
 Just wander away from the campground lights and enjoy the night sky from a trail or by the water.

-If the weather cooperates, you can see the Milky Way, many constellations and even a few shooting stars.
+If the weather cooperates, you can see the Milky Way, many constellations, and even a few shooting stars.
 Or as I like to call it, sky magic!

-Just before the park exit, is the parking area for Mill Falls.
+Just before the park exit is the parking area for Mill Falls.
 It is strange to see rushing, powerful water in a place known for its calm river.
 But, the contrast is what made it all the more exciting.

 We love the ocean, but having a few days to really escape into nature was the perfect way to break up our visit.
 And it provided us with another, important perspective – not only about the varying natural areas in the province, but about its people.

 Kejimkujik National Park and National Historic Site: Know Before You Go

 Location: 3005 Main Parkway, Maitland Bridge, Nova Scotia

-Camping Options: Jeremy’s Bay is available for RV and tent camping, as well as yurt and cabin rentals.
+Camping Options: Jeremy’s Bay Campground is available for RV and tent camping, as well as yurt and cabin rentals.
 However, backcountry camping is also available.
 Many sites can even be accessed directly from the water!

 Other Helpful Tips: